oracle/node-oracledb/doc/api.md

 #### <a name="connpoolcache"></a> 8.3.1 Connection Pool Cache

-Node-oracledb has an internal connection pool cache which can be used to facilitate sharing pools across modules and simplify getting connections from pools.
+Node-oracledb has an internal connection pool cache which can be used to facilitate sharing pools across modules and simplify getting connections.
+At creation time, a pool can be given a named alias.
+The alias can later be used to retrieve the related pool object for use.

 Methods that can affect or use the connection pool cache include:
 - [oracledb.createPool()](#createpool) - can add a pool to the cache